Numerical shape optimization of the Canham-Helfrich-Evans bending energy

 \texttt{mesh} is the intial shape $\T_h^0$, and the object \texttt{displacement} knows how the mesh has to be deformed leading to the current shape $\T_h^n$.
 Then, everything between \texttt{SetDeformation} and \texttt{UnsetDeformation} gets assembled as it was on the current configuration by using the appropriate transformation rules, namely

 with $\bm{F}=\bm{I}+\nabla$\texttt{displacement} and $J=\det(\bm{F})$.

 The computation of shape derivatives can be challenging and also error prone due complicated expressions.
+Although we computed and presented the shape derivatives in this work for this specific problem, it is convenient and useful if they can be calculated automatically.
+If, e.g., the constraints or equations are slightly changed, (parts of) the shape derivatives would have to be recomputed by hand.
 In the recent publication \cite{KSNS20} the fully automated and semi-automated computation of shape derivatives in NGSolve was presented.
 For instance, to compute the shape derivative \eqref{eq:lag_func_curv_shape_der}, excluding the area and volume constraint, one can consider for fixed $\kappa$ and $\sigma$ the linear form (compare \eqref{eq:pert_lag_func_def_curvature})

 which can be written symbolically in Python as